Apply for a Tree Preservation Order

 The government advises local planning authorities to keep their TPOs under review in order to ensure they are accurate, relevant and defensible.
 We are, therefore, in the continual and long-term process of carrying out a review of our TPOs.

-We will assess the information, however, although a tree(s) may merit protection on amenity grounds, it is not always fitting to make a Tree Preservation Order where they are under good arboricultural management and not at risk of being cut down.
+We will assess the information against the criteria above.
+However, although a tree(s) may merit protection on amenity grounds, it is not always fitting to make a Tree Preservation Order where they are under good arboricultural management and not at risk of being cut down.